1

 • They must possess a strong foundation in accounting knowledge.

-• Advanced Excel proficiency
+• Advanced Excel proficiency.

-• Advanced SQL or other relational databases
+• Advanced experience with SQL or other relational databases.

-• Advanced securities or financial markets knowledge, especially involving derivatives, alternatives, structured products, and/or fixed income
+• Advanced securities or financial markets knowledge, especially involving derivatives, alternatives, structured products, and/or fixed income.

-• Project Management Skills (ex. project lead)
+• Project Management Skills (ex. project lead).

 • Strong computer skills, including proficiency in Microsoft Office.